QRify-platform/sealed-secrets/README.md

 4. Commit the generated file under `secrets/dev/aws-creds.yaml`

-5. Push to `main` — GitHub Actions will auto-deploy it.
+5. Push to `main` — Secrets will be auto-deployed by ArgoCD app.

 ---